thebatfisk/fw-nrfconnect-nrf/demos/bluetooth/mesh/thingy52/thingy52_cli/README.rst

 #.
 Configure the Client model publish parameters, which define how the model will send its messages:

    1. Tap :guilabel:`SET PUBLICATION`.
    #.
-Set the Publish Address to the unicast address a of the Thingy:52 server model on another device.
+Set the Publish Address to the unicast address of a Thingy:52 server model on another device.
    #.
 Set the Retransmit Count to zero (:guilabel:`Disabled`) to prevent the model from sending each message multiple times.
    #.
 Leave the rest of the publish parameters at their default values.
    #.
 Tap :guilabel:`APPLY` to confirm the configuration.